lwolczynski/Spotify-Quiz-v2/README.md

 - Add skipping to next and previous track functionality
 - Add album cover revealing animation

+### Known issues
+- Soft keyboard overlays search field during game (only when using Chrome on iPhone)

 ## Check it out
 This project has been deployed online.
 You can find it [here](https://spotiquiz.netlify.app/).